 Where can I buy paddlefish meat?

 Fresh paddlefish is primarily available in states where paddlefish fishing is legal, typically during spring snagging seasons.
-Check local fish markets, especially near major rivers.
-Some specialty seafood suppliers offer frozen paddlefish year-round, and fish farming operations increasingly provide sustainable options.
+Check local fish markets, especially near major rivers like the Neosho, Arkansas, and Missouri Rivers.
+Some specialty seafood suppliers offer frozen paddlefish year-round, and fish farming operations increasingly provide sustainable options online.

 Can you eat paddlefish eggs?

-Paddlefish roe is not only edible but highly prized as caviar.
+Yes, paddlefish roe is not only edible but highly prized as caviar.
 Often compared to sevruga caviar, it offers a mild, buttery flavor with a pleasant pop.
-The eggs are processed with salt and sold as a delicacy, commanding premium prices in gourmet markets.
+However, many states have strict regulations about transporting and selling unprocessed paddlefish eggs.
+The Oklahoma Paddlefish Research Center offers free processing services in exchange for biological data.

 How long does paddlefish last in the freezer?

 Properly wrapped paddlefish maintains quality for 6-9 months in the freezer.
 Vacuum sealing extends this to nearly a year.
 For best results, wrap fillets tightly in plastic wrap, then aluminum foil, labeling with the date.
-Thaw slowly in the refrigerator before cooking.
+Thaw slowly in the refrigerator before cooking for optimal texture.

 What size paddlefish tastes best?